USA NPN National Phenology Network

-Magnolia scale Forecast
+Magnolia Scale Forecast

 Magnolia scale is a pest native to the Eastern United States that affects magnolia trees and tulip trees.
 They cause stress to their host trees by removing sap which can lead to yellowing leaves, twig dieback, and even death.

-Magnolia Scale Current Day Forecast.
+Magnolia Scale Current Day Forecast

-Magnolia Scale 6-Day Forecast.
+Magnolia Scale Six-Day Forecast

 Pheno Forecast maps predict key life cycle stages in invasive and pest species, to improve management efficacy.
 For insect pest species, Pheno Forecasts are based on published growing degree day (GDD) thresholds for key points in species life cycles.
 These key points typically represent life cycle stages when management actions are most effective.
 These maps are updated daily and available 6 days in the future.

 Help us improve these maps!
 Our Pheno Forecast map products are still in development, and we seek input on their performance in your area.
-Give your feedback on the sidebar on the right side of this page.
+Give your feedback at the bottom of the page.

 Native to the eastern U.S., magnolia scale (Neolecanium cornuparvum) specializes on magnolia trees and tulip trees and is one of the largest soft scale insects in North America, reaching up to 0.5 inches in length.
 The scale spends the winter as small dark nymphs, but during the spring they begin to feed, grow, and change color to a brown-purple color.
 Crawlers emerge after hatching internally from adults in late summer into early fall.
 This is the stage when the insects are most vulnerable to treatment.